nais/naiserator/README.md

   * `Service` which points to the application endpoint,
   * `Ingress` adding TLS termination and virtualhost support,
   * `Horizontal pod autoscaler` for automatic application scaling,
+  * `Service account` for granting correct permissions to managed resources.

 These resources will remain in Kubernetes until the `Application` resource is deleted.